 11. Santa Rosa, NM

-Right off the famous Mother Road, the Santa Rosa blue hole is famous for its extreme clarity— up to 100 feet.
+Right off the famous Mother Road, the Santa Rosa blue hole is famous among swimming holes for its extreme clarity— up to 100 feet.
 That’s because the water is constantly refreshed by its source deep under ground, part of the famous Santa Rosa Sink.
 That’s a geological phenomenon created as the Pecos River has slowly dissolved deposits of limestone underground, forming a basin six miles in diameter and up to 400 feet deep.

 Like some of the other swimming holes on this list, it’s open to scuba divers, though none have ever completely explored the cave system below.
 Below a certain depth, the caves are blocked to recreationalists by a grate.
 Professionals have attempted to clear and explore certain passages with little luck.